nantu-io/ntcore-doc/docs/README.md

 # Overview
 ---
-NT-Core is an open source MLOps platform to help user developing, testing, versioning and deploying models.
-NT-Core provides the complete machine learning and data science development experience, which could substantially reduce the time between creating models and deploying them to the target environment.
-NT-Core platform provides four key features, including: development IDE, model experiment, model versioning and model deployment.
+NTCore is an open source machine learning development and operations (MLOps) platform designed to help users develop, test, control model versions and deploy models.
+NTCore provides a complete development experience for machine learning and data science, significantly reducing the time and cost required between creating a model and deploying it to a target environment.The NTCore platform provides four key features, including: development IDE, model experimentation, model version control and model deployment.

 - **Development IDE**<br>
-  NT-Core leverage jupyter notebook to provide seamless development experience，supporting multiple frameworks and languages.
-The development environment allows you run code, display the output, and also add explanations, formulas, charts, and make your work more transparent, understandable, repeatable, and shareable.
+  The NTCore platform leverages jupyter notebook to provide a seamless development experience, supporting multiple frameworks and languages.
+The rich text development environment makes model development more transparent, understandable, repeatable and sharable.

   Check out more details about [**development**](tutorial.md#Development).

 - **Model experiment**<br>
-  Machine learning project normally involves many experiments with different models and it has far more branching and experimentation than a typical software project.
-NT-Core platform keeping all of your model experiments organized and having a process that lets you draw the best results.
+  Machine learning projects require multiple experiments between different models, often requiring more managed branches and experiments than a normal software development project. the NTCore platform records all model experiments, compares data and obtains the best experimental results.

   Check out more details about [**experiment**](tutorial.md#Experiment).

 - **Model versioning**<br>
-  Machine Learning (ML) involves rapid experimentation and iteration, and you won't learn much without tracking your modeling history.
-NT-Core provided git-like version feature to let you keep track of all of your models, how well they’ve done, and what hyperparameters you used to get there.
+  The NTCore platform provides a Git-like version control feature that allows users to quickly experiment and iterate, keep track of all model versions stored, and compare important parameters.

   Check out more details about [**versioning**](tutorial.md#Versioning).

 - **Model deployment**<br>
-  <em>"No machine learning model is valuable, unless it’s deployed to production"</em>.
-Model deployment could be the most difficult and yet critical operation in the whole process.
-More than 87% of data science projects never make it to production.
-NT-Core platform helps you deploy model easily with multiple supported frameworks and languages.
+  Model deployment is perhaps the most difficult but critical operation in the entire machine learning development process, with over 87% of machine learning and data science projects never going into production. the NTCore platform helps users easily deploy models to a variety of target environments.

   Check out more details about [**deployment**](tutorial.md#Deployment).